 As a church we do not baptize children, however we do offer an opportunity for parents to publicly dedicate their children to the Lord before the church and for the church to publicly commit to supporting the families.
+The next opportunity to dedicate your child is on Mother’s Day, May 13th.

 If you would like to dedicate your little one, let us know by filling out the form below.